as247/wp-eloquent/README.md

 > This package extract from laravel 8.9

-The Fact component is a full database toolkit for PHP, providing an expressive query builder, ActiveRecord style ORM, and schema builder.
+The WpEloquent component is a full database toolkit for PHP, providing an expressive query builder, ActiveRecord style ORM, and schema builder.
 It currently supports MySQL, Postgres, SQL Server, and SQLite.

 ### Usage Instructions